H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: The case , with a nonnegative constant

 \centerline{ {\sc Part II: Boundary regularity}} \addtocontents{toc}{\textsc{ Part II: Boundary regularity }}

 In this second part of the article, we establish the boundary regularity results.
 Sections \ref{sect:boundary-L1radial} and \ref{sect:boundary-conclusion} are the main novelties.
-They significantly simplify the proofs in \cite{CFRS}, which used delicate compactness, blow-up, and Liouville-type arguments.
+Proposition~\ref{prop:3bdry}, proved in Section~\ref{sect:boundary-L1radial}, significantly simplifies the proofs in \cite{CFRS}, which used delicate compactness, blow-up, and Liouville-type arguments.

 With $\R^n_+=\{x\in\R^n\, :\, x_n>0\}$ and $r=|x|$, we use the notation

 and

 for an open set $\Omega\subset \R^n_+$.